-The Corporation continues to manage additional risks to its business, in particular, the open-market fish supply environment, individual quota entitlement buyback from commercial fishers on Lake Winnipeg by the Government of Manitoba, mesh size increases on Lake Winnipeg and increasing supplies of walleye into Freshwater's sales markets from the Great Lakes.
-Strategies including plans and objectives to address these risks are outlined in the 2021 to 2025 Corporate Plan which has been submitted to the Government of Canada for approval.
+The Corporation continues to manage risks to its business, in particular, the open-market fish supply environment, individual quota entitlement buyback from commercial fishers on Lake Winnipeg by the Government of Manitoba and increasing supplies of walleye into Freshwater's sales markets from the Great Lakes.
+Management has evaluated these risks and has determined that its plans and strategies are expected to continue to allow the Corporation to operate for the foreseeable future.
+The strategies including the plans and objectives to address these risks are outlined in the 2023 to 2027 Corporate Plan Summary which has been approved by the Board of Directors and is pending approval from the Government of Canada.

-In support of The Report of the Ministerial Advisory Panel on the Transformation of the Freshwater Fish Marketing Corporation, released in 2019, the Government of Canada has appointed an interlocutor who is engaging with stakeholders and a delegate committee of fish harvesters regarding the future of the Corporation.
+In support of The Report of the Ministerial Advisory Panel on the Transformation of the Freshwater Fish Marketing Corporation, released in 2019, the Government of Canada continues its assessment of alternative governance and ownership models for the Corporation to reflect the current environment and market conditions of Canada's inland commercial fishery.